Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 17 is a script that hides all the lines that contain a word Task 18 displays all lines of a  file starting with a letter Task 19 replaces letter A and c with Z and E respectively
+Task 17 is a script that hides all the lines that contain a word Task 18 displays all lines of a  file starting with a letter Task 19 replaces letter A and c with Z and E respectively Task 20 deletes the letters c and C from input